savonet/book/audio.md

 #### Jingles at fixed time: alternative approach

-In the previous example, an alternative approach instead of using the `delay` operator, consists in using the `predicate.once` function.
+In the previous example, an alternative approach instead of using the `delay` operator, consists in using the `predicate.once`\index{predicate!once} function.
 It takes a predicate `p` as argument, and returns a predicate which is true only once each time `p` is continuously true.
 In case it helps, we have illustrated in the following figure an example of a predicate `p` over time (below) and the resulting